rust-lang/reference/README.md

 mdbook build
 ```

-The generated HTML will be in the `docs` folder.
+The generated HTML will be in the `book` folder.